 One component for returning the signed or unsigned detailed validation report.
 Clause 5.2.3.2.5 specifies requirements for this component.

-Below follows the list of the components already specified in [1] that this document re-uses:
+Below follows the list of the components already specified inDSS-X core v2.0 [1] that this document re-uses:

 One component for identifying the service policy under which the validation was conducted.
 Clause 5.2.3.3.1 specifies requirements for this component.